-Total time employed at the company Notice period
+Total time employed at the company Notice period 1 months 2 months

-less than 2 years 1 months

-from 2 years 2 months

 13.1.2 Notice in writing

 The salaried employee should submit his or her notice of termination in writing.
 If the resignation is oral, the salaried employee should confirm it in writing to the employer at the earliest opportunity.